Violin Sonata No. 2 (Schumann)

 The Violin Sonata No. 2 in D minor, Op.
 121, by Robert Schumann was completed in November 1851, Dedicated to the violinist Ferdinand David, the sonata received its first public performance from Clara Schumann and Joseph Joachim on 29 October 1853 in Düsseldorf, in a concert that marked the beginning of a long term musical collaboration.

+Music

 The work is in four movements: